SwankyCS/SwankyCS/README.md

 ### About Me

-I am a cybersecurity enthusiast and graduate of the Monash Cyber Security Bootcamp. <br>
+I am a Cybersecurity enthusiast and graduate of the Monash Cyber Security Bootcamp. <br>
-I am looking to transition into the Cybersecurity industry. <br>
-My goal is to be a Penetration Tester. <br>
+I am looking to transition into the Cybersecurity industry and my goal is to be a Penetration Tester. <br>

 ---